-- C1 To allow for easy interpretation of the original use, adaptive re-use of contributory items originally designed for non-commercial use must retain significant interior features of the principal rooms of the original building. - Alterations to original windows to create display windows may be permitted if the original joinery characteristics are retained, the opening widths are not increased, and the symmetry of the street front elevation remains unabled.
+- C1 To allow for easy interpretation of the original use, adaptive re-use of contributory items originally designed for non-commercial use must retain significant interior features of the principal rooms of the original building. - C2 Alterations to original windows to create display windows may be permitted if the original joinery characteristics are retained, the opening widths are not increased, and the symmetry of the street front elevation remains unaltered.
 Etched glass may be permitted within the windows.

-C2.4.9 Adaptive re-use of commercial and industrial buildings
+C2.4.9 Adaptive re-use of commercial and industrial buildings rare and, although scattered throughout the area, are concentrated near Oxford Street and the eastern end of the Woollahra HCA.

 Mostly built in the Edwardian and Inter-War periods, industrial buildings include garages, workshops, services stations and light industry factories.
 They are usually large volume single storey buildings constructed in brick with sheet metal roof forms.
-These buildings are becoming rare and, although scattered throughout the area, are concentrated near Oxford Street and the eastern end of the Woollahra HCA.
+These buildings are becoming